phil-harmoniq/netpkg-tool/README.md

 ## ASP.NET

 ASP.NET is picky about where its content root directory is located.
 By default, it searches for `wwwroot` in `Directory.GetCurrentDirectory()`.
-Using netpkg-tool on an unmodified ASP.NET project will result in your web app being unable to locate any of its assets.
-A simple workaround would be to check for the existence of an environment variable set by netpkg-tool, like `$NET_PKG`, and setting the content directory to the Assembly location if it exists.
+Using *netpkg-tool* on an unmodified ASP.NET project will result in your web app being unable to locate any of its assets.
+A simple workaround would be to check for the existence of an environment variable set by *netpkg-tool*, like `$NET_PKG`, and setting the content directory to the Assembly location if it exists.
 This will allow the project's content to be found regardless of whether it's packaged up or being run with `dotnet run`.
 Example:

 ```C#
 public class Program